-The Summer Institute of Linguistics Publications in Linguistics is a joint University of Texas at Arlington-Summer Institute of Linguistics monograph series published approximately six times a year.
+The Summer Institute of Linguistics Publications in Linguistics is a joint University of Texas at Arlington-Summer Institute of Linguistics monograph series published approximately four times a year.
 The series was begun in 1958 primarily as a publishing outlet for linguistic field workers who collect data concerning heretofore unwritten or undescribed languages and has been expanded to include a wide range of content within the field of descriptive linguistics.
 Monographs range from descriptive studies of the linguistic structures of little known languages to occasional comparative studies of some of the major languages.
-Editor: Donald A. Burquest, Rm.
-127 HH, 273-3133
+Editor: Mildred L. Larson, ILC, (214) 709-2400 to intercultural contact, mainly between European and other peoples.
+It also contains an annual review of the literature, and a section of book reviews.
+Editor: David Buisseret, University Hall 331, 817-272-2898